23ewrdtf/Captive-Portal-WordPress/README.md

-## Captive Portal on Rapsberry Pi with WordPress [DRAFT, DO NOT USE].
-It works if run each command manually.
+## Captive Portal on Rapsberry Pi with WordPress.

-## Replace Passwords with your own including SALTS and wp-config.php
+## Replace ALL Passwords with your own.

 Image: 2019-04-08-raspbian-stretch-lite.zip